 By the way, I hope that you are not one of those who fears the number 13.
 I find it pointless and stupid to omit the floor numbered 13 from apartment dwellings, hotels and other buildings, just because certain superstitious people are wary of living or rooming on that floor.
 Just because they call it something else, doesn’t mean it’s not there.
 Since the next ordinal number after twelfth is thirteenth, the floor now numbered 14 is still the 13th Floor, no matter what they call it!
 I may not like the number 9, but these same people don’t avoid it for my benefit.
 There may be more people who consider 13 to be a lucky number rather than unlucky, so why leave it out for those few others?
 The guilty parties that comply with the omission are only perpetuating the silly convention that it is by playing into people’s irrational triskaidekaphobia.
 They should always include it, regardless, and just let those phobic people deal with it.

 I recently learned that a Las Vegas hotel (the Wynn) omits the 4th floor in deference to its Asian guests who deem the number to be unlucky.
 Apparently “four” sounds a lot like “death” in Japanese and Chinese.
-Now how stupid is that?
 If some Asian customers have a problem with the number 4, just put them on another floor.
 The builders didn’t have to leave it out just for them.
-With that absurd thinking, “nine” is “no” in German and their “six” sounds like “sex,” so why don’t they leave out those floors as well?
+There are some buildings in China that even go so far as to skip every floor that contains a four.
+So the one that bills itself as “100-stories” really has only 81 stories.
+How stupid is that?
+With that absurd thinking, “nine” is “no” in German (nein) and their “six” sounds like “sex” (sechs), so why don’t they leave out those floors as well?
 Haven’t they learned that you can’t please or satisfy everybody?

 I do believe in the powers of witchcraft and voodoo.
 These people would not be practicing these things for thousands of years if there was nothing to them.
 Actually, a lot of people have the wrong idea about voodoo.
 Thanks in part to Hollywood movies, voodoo has been characterized as an evil practice of casting spells and curses on innocent people, demonic zombies and sticking pins in dolls, yet most Voodoo practitioners actually do it for good and helpful purposes.
 The word itself is West African in origin (from Dahomey and Togo via Haiti) and means, “God, Creator or Great Spirit.”
 So there.